columnar-tech/dbc/docs/guides/installing.md

 !!! note

     When dbc updates a driver like this, the old driver is uninstalled first.
+[ADBC driver manifests](../concepts/driver_manifest.md) provide a mechanism to support having multiple versions of the same driver installed at the same time and dbc may provide a convenient way to do this in a future release.

 ## Installing System Wide